Food on a long journey by bus. Travel menu or How to eat healthy on the road

 Recipes:

-• Hot sandwich: make toast or croutons, cool, spread with cream cheese, lay boiled eggs and favorite vegetables, sprinkle with cheese. bake.
+• Hot sandwich: Make toast or croutons, cool, spread with cream cheese, add boiled eggs and your favorite vegetables, sprinkle with cheese. bake.

-• Sandwich ...
-After cutting your bread into slices at home, make toast.
-Spread them with cream cheese, and on top lay thin slices of fish (for older children) or meat and vegetables.
+• Sandwich .
+After cutting the bread into pieces at home, make toast.
+Spread them with cream cheese and place thin slices of fish (for older children) or meat and vegetables on top.

-Potatoes in their uniforms or cut into pieces and seasoned with something useful and not perishable, pies with fruit filling, vegetable salads cooked in the car are great.
-A great option is canapes made from your favorite foods.
-As a rule, they are based on bread, potatoes, cucumbers, fish or something meat.
+Potatoes in their jackets or cut into pieces and seasoned with something healthy and non-perishable, pies with fruit filling, and vegetable salads prepared in the carriage go well.
+An excellent option is canapes made from your favorite products.
+As a rule, they are based on bread, potatoes, cucumbers, fish or something meaty.

 What to take on the train in summer?

-Here is a list of prepared foods other than drinking water:
+Here is a list of ready-made products, except drinking water:

 • Cucumbers, tomatoes.